What are the most original and famous country festivals in Italy? Follow us in this journey throughout food and wine, folk culture and events.

 3. Pumpkin Festival in Venzone (Friuli-Venezia Giulia)

-Italian food festivals: Pumpkin Festival in Venzone
+Festivals in Italy: Pumpkin Festival in Venzone

-This link between Venzone and the pumpkin took origin from a curious story when the city decided to build the church's bell tower.
+This link between Venzone and the pumpkin took its origin from a curious story when the city decided to build the church's bell tower.
 They called a master from Udine.
 He covered it with brass and put on a wonderful golden ball with a cross.
-But, when the municipality had to pay him, they offered him one-third of what they have agreed.
+But, when the municipality had to pay him, they offered him one-third of what they had agreed.

 The master thanked them but, unsatisfied, during the night swapped the ball with a gold-painted pumpkin.

-Over time, the pumpkin deteriorated and fallen into many pieces.
+Over time, the pumpkin deteriorated and fell into many pieces.
 So they discovered the joke.

 2. Santa Rosalia Feast in Palermo (Sicily)

-Italian food festivals: Santa Rosalia Feast
+Festivals in Italy: Santa Rosalia Feast

 One of the main aspects of this feast is the food and wine.
 During the celebration, you can taste typical dishes, such as the boiled octopus (in Sicilian "l’u purpu vugghiutu"), Sfincione, a symbol of Palermo street food (a sort of soft bread dressed with a sauce of onion, anchovy, caciocavallo cheese and breadcrumb), and then, snails and frozen watermelon.